utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

  Example: Replace `YourLogin` with `xyx`, `YourPassword` with `admin`, and `YourDatabaseName` with the name of the restored database.

+### 3. Create a Login and User in SQL Server

+Run the following script to create a new SQL Server login, user, and assign permissions:

+sql
+-- Replace YourLogin and YourPassword with your desired login name and password
+CREATE LOGIN YourLogin WITH PASSWORD = 'YourPassword';
+GO

+-- Replace YourUser with your desired username
+CREATE USER YourUser FOR LOGIN YourLogin;
+GO

+-- Grant read permissions to the restored database
+USE [YourDatabaseName];
+ALTER ROLE db_datareader ADD MEMBER YourUser;
+GO

 ### 4. Verify Permissions
 - In SSMS, navigate to:
  `Databases → YourDatabase → Security → Users → [YourUser] → Properties`